apache/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

     create internal dataset FacebookUsers(FacebookUserType) primary key id;

 The next example creates an external dataset for storing LineitemType records.
-The choice of the `hdfs` adaptor means that its data will reside in HDFS.
+The choice of the `hdfs` adapter means that its data will reside in HDFS.
-The create statement provides parameters used by the hdfs adaptor: the URL and path needed to locate the data in HDFS and a description of the data format.
+The create statement provides parameters used by the hdfs adapter: the URL and path needed to locate the data in HDFS and a description of the data format.

 ##### Example